jtallison/ddem-sound-design/content/Sound-design/Unit8_Audio_Effects_and_Advanced_Mixing/index.md

 * Red Light Distortion
     This is a more generalized distortion designed to replicate analog hardware distortion effects.

+### Volume Effects

-The following Effects all alter the volume of the signal in different ways:
+The following effects all alter the volume of the signal in different ways:

 * Compressor
     A compressor works by reducing the volume of an audio signal when it passes a specific threshold.
 This is useful for both making loud sounds quieter and soft sounds louder.